-This topic contains 4 replies, has 1 voice, and was last updated by Pete Gorsline 4 months, 1 week ago.
+- This topic has 4 replies, 1 voice, and was last updated 1 year, 8 months ago by Pete Gorsline.

 First – I’m completely new to cheese making – I am still in the process of studying / gathering equipment and sourcing my milk – a lot of work to do yet.

 That said – I just finished reading David Asher’s book and it makes a lot of sense – inoculating a pasteurized milk with kefir grains to re-establish a natural culture profile.
 As my local laws (Utah) aren’t set up very well to get raw milk – I have to look at pasteurized.